 The device can be now connected to the internet.
 The device will display the MDM profile that was implemented onto the device in step number 5.
 You can continue if you want to implement the MDM or skip to simply supervise the device.

 If there’s no MDM solution, the device will be supervised but not enrolled in an MDM.

 Supervising iOS devices using Apple configurator 2 is the easiest and the most ideal for businesses where the number of devices to be supervised is small.
-If the device supervised through Apple configurator is reset through MDM or by end-user, it will enter unsupervised mode and has to be physically supervised again.
+If the device supervised through the Apple configurator is reset through MDM or by the end-user, it will enter unsupervised mode and has to be physically supervised again.

 Renuka Shahane is a Sr. Content Writer at Scalefusion.
 An engineering graduate, an Apple junkie and an avid reader, she has a 5+ years of experience in content creation, content strategy and PR for technology and web based startups.